 In October 2018, Lotus was sold to England where she continues to compete with a junior rider.
 We look forward to seeing their progress!

-2019 was a big year for AW Dressage.
-Genius 116 was welcomed into the team, a 182cm KWPN gelding purchased in the Netherlands.
+2019 was a big year for Amelia.
+Genius was welcomed into the team, a 182cm KWPN gelding purchased in the Netherlands.
 Stepping out at Mannheim CPEDI***, Genius and Amelia gained the important FEI minimum score requirement to try for the 2020 Paralympics.
 A few weeks later, the pair debuted in M* and placed 5th. Überherrn CPEDI*** was the last opportunity to gain qualifying scores for Tokyo, and the pair did just that with an amazing 71.2% in the Kur.

 The end of 2019 saw Amelia and Genius named on the Equestrian Australia Long List for Tokyo 2020, signalling their potential to be one of the four combinations selected to represent Australia in Tokyo at the 2020 Paralympics.
 After only a short time together, the two of them were named on the High Performance Next Generation Squad for 2019, and then again in 2020.